webnuswp/modern-events-calendar-lite/readme.txt

 == Key Features ==
 - Assets Manager
+- Stop selling tickets when the first occurrence of an event happened (*pro*)
 - Change the SEO title of occurrences
 - Show event content only for those users that booked the event (*pro*)
 - Show / Hide Occurrences per shortcode